 And this commandment we have from Him, that the one who loves God should love his brother also.1 John 4:21(NASB)

-Yes!! the love of God is indeed patient and kind, as Paul pointed out in first Corinthians – nor is it jealous, boastful, arrogant or self-seeking.
+Yes! the love of God is indeed patient and kind, as Paul pointed out in first Corinthians: "It is not jealous, boastful, arrogant, or self-seeking."
 Christlike love does not act unbecomingly or selfishly and isn't easily provoked.
-Love doesn’t take into account wrongs that have been suffered, nor does it celebrate unrighteousness.
-Rather, it rejoices in the truth and bears all things, believes all things, hopes all things, endures all things and never ever fails.
+Love does not take into account wrongs that have been suffered, nor does it celebrate unrighteousness.
+Rather, it rejoices in the truth and "bears all things, believes all things, hopes all things, endures all things," and never ever fails.

-John makes it increasingly clear that all Christians are commanded to love others, as God loves us because we are His children – and that the one who loves God should love his brother also.
-However, he points out a serious truth – that if a professing believer says, "I love God," but hates his brother, he is a liar.
+John makes it increasingly clear that all Christians are commanded to love others as God loves us because we are His children – and that the one who loves God should love his brother as well.
+However, he points out a serious truth that if a professing believer says, "I love God," but hates his brother, he is a liar.

 While Paul lists the amazing qualities of godly love, both he and the apostle John insists that only those who are born of God are enabled, by the power of His Holy Spirit, to manifest His supernatural love so that they are enabled to love others in the same way that Christ loved us: "Indeed, this is the commandment we have from Him – that the one who loves God should also love his brother."

 Love comes from God, is given to us by the Holy Spirit of God, is manifested in the Person and work of the Son of God, and as His blood-bought children we are to "love our brother also."
 John's argument is that IF God so loved us, should we not also love one another?
 But this is impossible in our own human capacity.